 You can find exciting work tracking down emerging diseases in far-off countries or settle into a comfortable role at your local health department.
 The Centers for Disease Control (CDC) offers many paid internships and entry-level roles to help Public Health graduates develop their epidemiology skills.

 Dual Degree Options

-There’s a need for Public Health everywhere – even at the state, local, and county levels.
-The number of government and non-profit positions available to Public Health workers makes this field a great way to get help paying off student loans.
-Many Public Health graduates take advantage of the loan-forgiveness options the federal government makes available to people who give back in this way.
+There’s a need for Public Health everywhere, even at the state, local, and county levels.
+The number of government and non-profit positions available to Public Health workers offers job security.
+Additionally, this field is a great way to get help paying off student loans.
+Many Public Health graduates take advantage of the loan-forgiveness options the federal government makes to people in service roles.